galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-submit.md

 ### Submitting tests from a portfolio

-This example assumes that you have created a `test.yaml` portfolio by using the [runs prepare](../ecosystem-cli-runs-prepare) command.

-The example command submits tests from the `test.yaml` portfolio, and specifies the following settings:
+The following example assumes that you have created a `test.yaml` portfolio by using the [runs prepare](../ecosystem-cli-runs-prepare) command.
+The command submits tests from the `test.yaml` portfolio, and specifies the following settings:
 ```
 galasactl runs submit
                         --portfolio test.yaml